MDA vs. DA Made Simple: A Guide to IFR Minimums

 3. Follow the path shown on the chart.
 Your instruments will show you if you need to turn left or right, but they won’t tell you whether you need to climb or descend.
 Make sure you cross each point at the altitude marked on the chart.

-4. Once you reach the MDA, check if you can see the runway.
+4. Once you reach the MDA, determine if the required visual references specified in FAR 91.175(c)(1) are in sight.

-1. If you see the runway, continue your descent to land.
+1. If they are in sight and the runway is clear, continue your descent to land.

 DA in Precision Approaches

-Approaches that use DA have some minor but crucial differences.
+Approaches that use DA have some crucial differences.

 What difference does it make compared to an approach with an MDA?